Les Boyd: Biography

 Boyd was born in Nyngan, New South Wales on 17 November 1956, and attended Nyngan High School.
 Whilst there he played for the Australian Schoolboys team in 1972 under his future Western Suburbs coach Roy Masters.

 Professional playing career

 From 1976 to 1984 Boyd played in the New South Wales Rugby Football League premiership for the Western Suburbs Magpies, then the Manly-Warringah Sea Eagles.
+His first season at Western Suburbs saw him play in a first grade team that went relatively unchanged for the next 4 years and establish themselves as a powerhouse of the competition.
+Boyd was an important part of the 1977 side which claimed the midweek knockout competition then followed that up the next year as minor premiers of 1978.
+Wests were controversially defeated in the semi final against Manly, who would go on to win the premiership while Boyd would leave Wests to join Manly two years later.

 He was selected to go on the 1978 Kangaroo tour and his hard running saw him emerge as one of the star forwards on the tour, culminating with him forcing his way into the test team for the final two Ashes tests against Great Britain.
 Boyd made his test début for the Kangaroos when selected on the bench for the second Ashes test at Bradford's Odsal Stadium.

+During the 1979 Great Britain Lions tour Boyd was selected to play for Australia in all 3 of their Ashes test victories, scoring a try in the third.

 In 1980, he successfully sued Mirror Newspapers Ltd for publishing an article that stated he was 'fat, slow and predictable'.